-6.1.8 Qualification of Right of Way Personnel
+7.1.6 Qualification of Right of Way Personnel

-The LPA should have qualified personnel supplying the necessary right of way services.
-Provided below are minimum qualifications for persons performing right of way program functions.
-There are right of way functions for which no qualifications have been provided, including property management, land plat and description preparation, and condemnation and project management.
-If you find you require any of these services, or others, consult with the PM for assistance in determining the necessary qualifications.
+The LPA should have qualified personnel supplying the necessary ROW services.
+Provided below are minimum qualifications for persons performing ROW program functions.
+There are ROW functions for which no qualifications have been provided, including property management, land graphic exhibit and description preparation, and condemnation and project management.
+If you find you require any of these services, or others, consult with the BLP PM for assistance in determining the necessary qualifications.
 Additionally, KDOT maintains a list of persons who provide services for appraising, review appraising, negotiating and relocation assistance.
 KDOT does not make recommendations from this list.

-Appraisers must
+Fee Appraisers must

 - Have successfully completed technical appraisal training and have experience in appraising the type of property to be appraised.
-When in doubt, a sample appraisal can be requested. - Have previous experience preparing appraisals for eminent domain right of way acquisition. - Be a certified or licensed appraiser.
+When in doubt, a sample appraisal can be requested. - Have previous experience preparing appraisals for eminent domain ROW acquisition. - Be a certified or licensed appraiser.

-Review Appraisers must
+Fee Review Appraisers must